 Our Anti-slavery and human trafficking policy has been brought to the attention of all current employees.
-For new employees this policy forms part of their induction programme.
+This policy forms part of the new employee's induction programme.
 All Directors and members of the management team have been briefed on the subject.